Umbrella Plant Yellow Leaves: Overwatering, Low Light, and What to Check First

 Symptoms

-• Leaves transitioning from green to yellow, beginning on the older or lower growth
+- Leaves transitioning from green to yellow, typically beginning on the older or lower growth first

-• In nitrogen deficiency: progressive yellowing from oldest leaves upward while new growth remains temporarily greener
+- In nitrogen deficiency: progressive yellowing starting in the oldest leaves and working upward, while new growth stays temporarily greener as the plant reallocates its limited nitrogen there

 Causes